What is temporary protection?

 Can I travel to other EU Member States if I am registered as a beneficiary of temporary protection in Romania?

-Note that the residence permit issued by the General Inspectorate for Immigration to beneficiaries of temporary protection in Romania is not a travel document and does not take the place of a passport.
+Also note that the residence permit issued by the General Inspectorate for Immigration to beneficiaries of temporary protection in Romania is not a travel document and does not take the place of a passport.